FusionAuth/fusionauth-site/site/_posts/2023-03-06-nextjs-and-fusionauth-passwordless.md

 These URLs correspond to the hostname and paths you will use for our Next.js application.

-Make sure that you change PKCE ([Proof Key for Code Exchange](https://oauth.net/2/pkce/)) to "Required".
-For public clients, PKCE is enabled by default but confidential clients will need to explicitly enable it.
+Make sure that you change PKCE (Proof Key for Code Exchange) to "Required".

 Lastly, before hitting "Save" on this page, ensure that "Authorization Code" and "Refresh Token" are checked in the "Enabled grants" section.